Elering/estfeed-datahub-docs/eng/35-error_codes.md

 Business errors:

+- `opp.error.business.legal-consent-with-incorrect-role`: 'Only Market Participants with Open Supplier or Aggregator role can view Metering Data by accepting legal consent'
+- `opp.error.business.legal-consent-with-incorrect-customer-type`: 'Only Legal Person or Organization can view Metering Data by accepting legal consent'
 - `opp.error.business.meter-data-cannot-be-retrieved`: 'Meter data cannot be retrieved'
 - `opp.error.business.market-participant-mismatch-error`: 'Only meterOwnerInternalId of Metering Point can send measurement data to Metering Point'
 - `opp.error.business.metering-data-with-this-commodity-type-cannot-be-created-with-this-market-participant-role`: 'Metering Data with this commodity type cannot be created with this Market Participant Role.'